Positioning (marketing): Origins

 Al Ries and Jack Trout are often credited with developing the concept of product or brand positioning in the late-1960s with the publication of a series of articles, followed by a book.
 Ries and Trout, both former advertising executives, published articles about positioning in Industrial Marketing in 1969 and Advertising Age in 1972.
 By the early 1970s, positioning became a popular word with marketers, especially those in advertising and promotion.
 In 1981, Ries and Trout published their now-classic book, Positioning: The Battle for Your Mind.
 However, the claim that Ries and Trout devised the concept has been challenged by marketing scholars.
-According to Stephen A. Fox, Al Ries, and Jack Trout "resurrected the concept and made it their trademark."
+According to Stephen A. Fox, Ries and Trout "resurrected the concept and made it their trademark."

-Some scholars credit advertising guru, David Ogilvy, with developing the positioning concept in the mid-1950s, at least a decade before Ries and Trout published their now-classic series of articles.
-In their early writing, Ries and Trout suggest that the positioning concept was widely used in the advertising industry before the 1950s.
+Some scholars credit advertising guru David Ogilvy with developing the positioning concept in the mid-1950s, at least a decade before Ries and Trout published their now-classic series of articles.
 Ogilvy's writings indicate that he was well aware of the concept and drilled his creative team with this idea from at least the 1950s.
-Among other things, Ogilvy wrote that "the most important decision is how to position your product", and "Every advertisement is part of the long-term investment in the personality of the brand."
-Ogilvy is on record as having used the positioning concept in several campaigns in the mid-1950s and early 1960s, well before Ries and Trout published their articles on the positioning.
-In relation to a Dove campaign launched in 1957, Ogilvy explained, "I could have positioned Dove as a detergent bar for men with dirty hands, but chose instead to position it as a toilet bar for women with dry skin.
-This is still working 25 years later."
-In relation to a SAAB campaign launched in 1961, Ogilvy later recalled that "In Norway, the SAAB car had no measurable profile.
-We positioned it as a car for winter.
-Three years later it was voted the best car for Norwegian winters."